bdusell/jitsu/README.md

 serve a Phrame app simply by including a few of its bootstrapping files into a file named, say, `index.php`, generating an appropriate `.htaccess` file, and serving its directory to the web.
-On a Linux system, this could be as simple as generating a build in a directory and creating a symlink under `/var/www/` to it.
+On a Linux system, this could be as simple as generating a build and creating a symlink under `/var/www/` to its directory.

 In the example project, the build process requires the use of `gulp`, `bower`, and `make`.
 Follow these steps to install these build tools: